NeoVintageous/NeoVintageous/ROADMAP.md

 |                    | `:se[t] {option}^={value}`                   | Multiply the `{value}` to a number option, or prepend the `{value}` to a string option.
 |                    | `:se[t] {option}-={value}`                   | Subtract the `{value}` from a number option, or remove the `{value}` from a string option, if it is there.

-Some option defaults "proxy" to Sublime Text settings.
-This means that the option uses the underlying Sublime Text setting.
+Some options "proxy" to Sublime Text settings.
+This means that the option uses the underlying Sublime Text setting .
 Changing the option, changes the underlying Sublime Text setting.
-See blog post on [NeoVintageous Options](https://blog.gerardroche.com/2023/06/05/neovintageous-options/)
+See blog post on [NeoVintageous Options](https://blog.gerardroche.com/2023/06/05/neovintageous-options/).

 | Status             | Option                       | Type      | Default
 | :------------------| :--------------------------- | :-------- | :------